 '''

+configure

+oam-pm

 session "ip-rtr-int-PE-1-PE-2" test-family ip session-type proactive create

+bin-group 3

+description "ip circuit connecting PE-1 to PE-2"

 meas-interval 5-mins create

 accounting-policy 9

 '''

 The amount of system memory consumed by intervals stored in volatile memory can be reduced if write to file is the selected collection method.
 It is then possible to reduce the number of intervals stored because the reliance on data collection routines from volatile memory is reduced.
 The data is available from the non-volatile files system and remains for the interval-stored <intervals count.